jeffdoolittle/jeffdoolittle.github.com/_posts/2020-04-23-righting-software-with-juval-lowy.md

 published: true
 ---

 [Hosting Software Engineering Radio](https://www.se-radio.net/team/jeff-doolittle/){:target="_blank"} has given me incredible opportunities to speak with software industry veterans, influencers and leaders.
-I recently had the privilege to interview Software Legend [Juval Löwy](http://idesign.net/About){:target="_blank"} about his recently published book, _[Righting Software](https://rightingsoftware.org){:target="_blank"}_.
-Juval has been teaching Master Classes for software architects for decades.
-The book summarizes Juval's Method for System and Project Design for the first time in print, expanding access to his ideas and techniques to the industry at large.
+I recently had the privilege to interview software legend [Juval Löwy](http://idesign.net/About){:target="_blank"} about his recently published book, _[Righting Software](https://rightingsoftware.org){:target="_blank"}_.
+Juval has been teaching master classes for software architects for decades.
+This book summarizes Juval's Method for System and Project Design which had previously been available exclusively through his classes.
+Now for the first time in print, _[Righting Software](https://rightingsoftware.org){:target="_blank"}_ expands access to his ideas and techniques to the industry at large.

+In our conversation on [Software Engineering Radio](https://se-radio.net){:target="_blank"}, we discussed Juval's perspective on the state of the software industry and what can be done to make it right.

 [Episode 407: Juval Löwy on Righting Software](https://www.se-radio.net/2020/04/episode-407-juval-lowy-on-righting-software/){:target="_blank"}

-In the episode we discussed Juval's perspective on the state of the software industry and what can be done to make it right.

 I encourage you to find out more about Juval, IDesign and _[Righting Software](https://rightingsoftware.org){:target="_blank"}_.
 Also, make sure you don't miss the challenging and insightful videos on the [IDesignIncTV](https://www.youtube.com/user/IDesignIncTV/videos){:target="_blank"} YouTube channel.